14 Traits of a Sheltered Person (and How They Affect Adulthood)

 Common traits of a sheltered person include social hesitation, difficulty making decisions, fear of unfamiliar environments, reliance on authority figures, and heightened sensitivity to criticism or conflict.

-Psychologist Erik Erikson described autonomy development as a critical stage in childhood.
+Psychologist Erik Erikson described the development of autonomy as a critical stage in childhood.
 When autonomy is limited, confidence in decision-making may remain fragile3.

 How can you tell someone was sheltered?

-You can often tell someone was sheltered if they lack awareness of common struggles, seem shocked by everyday problems, rely heavily on others’ guidance, avoid unfamiliar situations, and assume their experiences are universal or that life is generally easy.
+You can tell someone was sheltered if they lack awareness of common struggles, become shocked by everyday problems, rely heavily on others’ guidance, avoid unfamiliar situations, and assume their experiences are universal or that life is generally easy.

 Now, let’s discuss the problems that a sheltered upbringing can create.
-Growing up in a protected climate might feel safe, but it can also create long-term difficulties.
-These challenges are often not immediately apparent.
-Over time, you may realise that a sheltered upbringing leaves you unprepared for the ups and downs of adulthood.
+Growing up in a protected environment might feel safe, but it can also create long-term difficulties.
+These challenges are not immediately apparent.
+Over time, you may realize that a sheltered upbringing leaves you unprepared for the ups and downs of adulthood.

 How does being sheltered affect adulthood?